 In basically every state in the US, we know that .08 is the magic number.
 More specifically, .08% blood alcohol concentration, which means that literally .08% of what is flowing through your veins is alcohol, is the legal limit for driving under the influence (DUI).
 We know that you should never drink and drive, but also that no matter how your body reacts to alcohol or how well you can “handle your liquor,” .08% is the hard limit.
-Utah DUI lawyer Darwin Overson examines why there are reasons you may be arrested for driving while intoxicated even if your BAC is under .08%.
+Salt Lake City DUI lawyer Darwin Overson examines why there are reasons you may be arrested for driving while intoxicated even if your BAC is under .08%.

 What most people do not realize is that you can still get a DUI if you are under .08% BAC.
 People think that as long as they are under .08%, they can drive safely and police cannot charge them with DUI.
 At least in Utah, but also in many other states, there are provisions in the code for punishing drivers who are under the influence, but under .08%.